Siddhant-Ray/Cross-Traffic-Flow-Maximization-in-L2L3-Networks/README.md

     Intuitively, gold traffic matters most, followed by silver, then bronze.
     Hosts will indicate the class of their traffic using the `TOS` field in the IP header: 128 for gold, 64 for silver, 32 for bronze.

+-  UDP packets payload won't be bigger than 1400 Bytes (but can be lower).
+That means, adding `ethernet`, `ip`, `udp` headers, sent packets won't be bigger than 1442 bytes.

 There are other traffic scenarios to test your configuration.
 They do not necessarily follow the specification above, but might be helpful to test your configuration.